 A healthy population is one the nation’s most important assets.
 Good health supports positive social and economic outcomes, for individuals and society.

 Before the pandemic, there were clear signs that the health of the people in the UK was falling behind that of comparable countries.
 The pandemic and wider governmental and societal response has exacerbated health inequalities in our society.
 This will have a wider and longer-term impact on the nation’s health, than the infection itself.

-The Health Foundation is launching the COVID-19 impact inquiry, a UK-wide inquiry exploring the pandemic's implications for health and health inequalities.
+On Monday 5 October the Health Foundation launched the COVID-19 impact inquiry, a UK-wide inquiry exploring the pandemic's implications for health and health inequalities.

-In this webinar we will share our learning so far on the impact that the pandemic is having on people’s health, and on the wider determinants of health.
-We will highlight the areas of focus for the inquiry and what we hope it will achieve.
+- shared our learning so far on the impact that the pandemic is having on people’s health, and on the wider determinants of health

-Members of our expert advisory panel will also discuss the importance of the COVID-19 impact inquiry and how it can contribute to creating the conditions needed for everyone to live a healthy life.
+- and were joined by members of our expert advisory panel who discussed the importance of the COVID-19 impact inquiry and how it can contribute to creating the conditions needed for everyone to live a healthy life.

 Tim Elwell-Sutton joined the Health Foundation in June 2018 as Assistant Director of Strategic Partnerships in the Healthy Lives team, working to address the wider determinants of health.

 Before joining the Health Foundation, Tim worked as Assistant Director and Consultant in Public Health in Thurrock Council where he commissioned a range of health improvement services and worked to strengthen prevention in children’s social care.

 He has worked to improve the public's health in a range of public sector organisations in the UK including local authorities, Public Health England, and the Department for International Development.
 He also has experience of working with charities in Hong Kong and Nepal, where he worked on infectious disease control programmes.